 Based on all above analyses, we propose the view-level blocking that transforms SCSR to dense sub-matrices at runtime.
-Figure 8 shows the schematic diagram for the view-level sparsities based transformation.
-Such blocking scheme has four steps: (a) Since all views have a similar smallest nnz, we calculate a split point for each view to divide the non-zeros to a dense matrix and a trapezoid. (b) Based on the fact that two neighboring views have nearly the same sparsity patterns, we pair adjacent views then cut and combine the left and right side triangles of the trapezoids along inflection point to transform them to rectangles.
-According to the mathematical proof in the last paragraph, inflection point positions change regularly, hence can be directly addressed without sorting.
-When SpMV kernels access these dense rectangles, they can map their elements to the original system matrix without any indirect addressing. (c) Since the largest row nnz of each view gradually increases, we then average row lengths of each view pair (viewa, view(90-a-1), where a is an integer less than 45) by moving elements and add flags. (d) We finally pad, combine the rows and generate three dense blocks for every two view pairs: sub_SM_1 that has 4M'rows without flags, sub_SM_2 that has 2M' rows with at most four flags per row, and sub_SM_3 that has less than 2M' rows with at most one flag per row, where M' is the number of system matrix rows for each view.
+Figure 9 shows the schematic diagram for the view-level sparsities based transformation.
+Algorithm 1 is the concrete method of the transformation using view-level blocking.
+Such blocking scheme has four steps: (a) Since all views have a similar smallest nnz, we calculate a split point for each view to divide the non-zeros to a dense matrix and a trapezoid (line 3-7 in algorithm 1). (b) Based on the fact that two neighboring views have nearly the same sparsity patterns, we pair adjacent views then cut and combine the left and right side triangles of the trapezoids along inflection point to transform them to rectangles (line 8-29; according to first paragraph of Section 4.2.2, the border-view is view 5, the c is 5 and the c' is 6).
+Since inflection point positions change regularly, they can be directly addressed without sorting.
+When SpMV kernels access these dense rectangles, they can map their elements to the original system matrix without any indirect addressing. (c) Since the largest row nnz of each view gradually increases, we then average row lengths of each view pair (e.g. {viewi, view(89-i-1)}, {view(i+1), view(89-i)}, where i is an integer less than 45) by moving elements and add flags (line 30-33). (d) We finally pad, combine the rows and generate three dense blocks for every two view pairs: $sub{-}SM{1}$ that has 4M' rows without flags, sub_SM_2 that has 2M' rows with at most four flags per row, and $sub{-}SM{3}$ that has less than 2M' rows with at most one flag per row, where M' is the number of system matrix rows for each view (line 34).